davidarchanjo/spring-certified-developer-study-guide/README.md

   | NEVER         | Always executes without a transaction but if there is an active transaction an [IllegalTransactionStateException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/IllegalTransactionStateException.html) is thrown |
   | MANDATORY     | Always executes in a transaction and if there is an active transaction it is used.
 If does not exist an active transaction an [IllegalTransactionStateException](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/IllegalTransactionStateException.html) is thrown |

-- Following are the supported transaction propagation:
+- Types of Transaction Isolation Level:

   | Isolation        | Behaviour |
   | :--------------- | :-------- |